All Collections

 Learn the difference between public and private projects.

-💡 We have a New Navigation Layout available in the BETA program.
-If you already have the new navigation enabled, some of the screenshots in this article may appear differently.
+πŸ’‘ The New Navigation Layout has been released!
+And with it, some of the screenshots in this article may appear differently.

 Productive supports two types of projects: public projects and private projects.
 When you're creating a new project, you'll be asked which type your new project should be.